PEOPLE

 Jack Collier

-Jack started in the Beloit Paleo Lab as a research assistant and is now undertaking his senior thesis.
+Jack started in the Beloit Paleo Lab as a research assistant and and went on to complete his senior thesis with us.

 Senior Thesis: